afghanistanyn/pysed/README.rst

     $ echo "/usr/local/bin" | pysed -r "/LoCal" "" //IGNORECASE
     /usr/bin

-    Use with command find.
-You can use find and pysed commands in combination to find and replace text in multiple files.
+    Use with command "find".
+You can use "find" and "pysed" commands in combination to find and replace text in multiple files.
 For example:

     $ find . -name *.py -exec pysed -r "lefttext" "righttext" {} --write \;